dy/piezo/docs/r&d.md

   + allows notes constants
   ~ mb non-standardish

-## [x] Scope or not to scope? → make () a block if new variables are defined there
+## [x] Variables: Scope or not to scope? → make () a block if new variables are defined there

   + maybe we need `{}` as indicator of scope: outside of it variables are not visible.
   - (a,b)=>a+b also creates scope: a and b are unavailable outside of fn body - why not stretching that to language?
   - look at [erlang functions](https://www.erlang.org/doc/reference_manual/functions.html): they use only `;` and `.`

-  * ? blocks: {} vs ()
+### [x] Variables: blocks: {} vs () -> `()`

   . {} feels somewhat movetone.
   . block basically needs limiting variable scope, it doesn't have sense on its own.
   → we can make () a block if that includes variables definition, otherwise not.
   + we may require block if new variables are defined, else args must be used.
   + () makes warmer inside, sort of nest in literal sense.

+### [x] Variables: declaration within scope `(a;(a=0))` vs `((a=0);)` -> defined per fn body like python

+  1. left defines first-level variable and modifies it within second scope, right - creates second-level variable
+    - makes parens affect vars visibility, eg `((a);(a=0))` loses variable
+    - makes code logic sensitive to presence of parens, ie parens are not transparent anymore (same defect as state vars defining fn scope)
+  2. all variables are declared per fn body scope
+    + in-sync with state variables
+    + in JS that's common practice how it's done - one declaration block, rest is just reuse of vars
+    - cannot shadow globals, so the code is still sensitive to presence of global variables, some global names can affect logic

+### [x] Variables: coming together -> global indicator

+  * we need special assignment precedence only for declarations, everywhere else that's group `a,b,c = d,e,f`
+  * declaration would allow us to secure scope - make it independent of global
+  * there are variable kinds: const, ui, var, state
+  * v128 cannot be used as global or as fn return

 ## [x] Inlining / Mangling / compressing